kurron/aws-ecs-compose-experiment/README.md

 to hit `http://localhost:9876` with your browser to verify everything is working.
 Once you are satisfied it worked correcly, type `docker-compose stop` to remove the container.

+##Deploying to AWS
+Once you have verified that the Docker Compose file works locally, you can try and push your workload into the cloud.
+There is a convenience script that simplifies the operation.
+Simply run `bin/install-service.sh` and your workload should be deployed.
+You can check your AWS console to verify that the service was successfully installed and running.
+As before, you should be able to use your browser to hit the Nginx endpoint in the cloud.

 #Troubleshooting